White Cloud Farms Pottery: "Bottoms Up" Shot Cup

 Of the hundreds of designs produced by White Cloud Farms pottery, their risqué ceramic Bottoms Up shot cup depicting the naked flapper is today their best-known collectible design.
 Initiated during Prohibition, these cups have been imitated over the decades, in glass.
 Lacking a base, the cup rests upside-down on its rim when not in use, its rounded bottom up.
 The naked girl is draped over the bottom of the upended drinking cup, arms and legs spread wide, her bottom up.

 White Cloud Farms Pottery: ceramic "Bottoms Up" cocktail set. (ca.1935) Martini pitcher with stopper, four Bottoms Up shot cups.

 The cup seems inspired by the classic toast, Bottoms Up!
 Others claim this very shot cup inspired the toast because, once filled, the drink needs to be knocked back since, lacking a base, it can't be put back down.

 Will Low Bacher filed his original design for the White Cloud Farms Bottoms Up Shot Glass on August 23, 1928.
 The final patent, serial number 27,939, was granted to Bacher and White Cloud Farms on February 19, 1929, for a term of 14 years.
 Also that February, they were granted trademark for the name, “Bottoms Up,” which applied to earthenware drinking cups in Class 30 Crockery.
-Pirated glass copies appeared, made in various colors by McKee Glass Company, Jeanette, PA.
+Pirated glass copies appeared, made in various colors by McKee Glass Company in Jeannette, Pennsylvania.

 Bacher and White Cloud Farms sued McKee for patent infringement.
 In the out-of-court settlement, McKee 'leased' or purchased the Bottoms Up Shot Glass design patent from Bacher to allow for mass production of the design in glass.
 Then McKee changed the original suggestive open-leg design to the relatively sedate design with closed legs.
 White Cloud Farms seems to have retained the rights to manufacture the Bottoms Up cup and would depict the naked flapper in two versions: legs closed and legs spread.

 White Cloud Farms pottery also produced a Bottoms Up martini pitcher until the late 1930s.
 It was cylindrical and its lid was in the form of the top half of the naked flapper.

 The McKee Glass Company went out of business in 1951.
 In the 1970s, the Summit Art Glass Company, Akron and Ravenna, Ohio, bought the McKee glass molds and put Bottoms Up shotglasses in production omitting the patent numbers in original molds.